 - And more

-The next step is optional, but will make your Tooltip look even more customized and keep your forms even more clean and distraction-free.
+The next step is optional but will make your tooltip look even more customized and keep your forms even more clean and distraction-free.

-Step 5: Turn Your Tooltip into an Icon
+Step 5: Turn Your Tooltip into an Icon (Optional)

-For example, many people add an “i” information icon and then when the user hovers over that icon, the Tooltip displays.
+For example, many people add an “i” information icon and then when the user hovers over that icon, the tooltip displays.
 How snazzy is that?

 To do this, first, download and activate the free Better Font Awesome plugin.
 If you jumped straight to this part of the post, here’s a link to how to install a WordPress plugin if you need it.